Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

 \subsubsection{Regression on the mean}

-In order to predict the conditional mean ${\pmb{\mu}} = \mathbbm{E} [{\bf x}|{\bf y}]$, we resort to UNet-regression.
-A UNet network is supervised with training data $\{({\bf x}_n, {\bf y}_n)\}_{n=1}^N$ to learn the regression.
-We adopt a UNet architecture that is commonly used in denoising diffusion models.
-This particular UNet incorporates attention layers and residual layers, allowing it to effectively capture both short and long-range dependencies in the data (see Fig.~\ref{fig:resdiff_diagram}).
-Mean-Squared-Error (MSE) loss is optimized for training.
+In order to predict the conditional mean ${\pmb{\mu}} = \mathbbm{E} [{\bf x}|{\bf y}]$, we employ to a UNet-regression model trained on a dataset $\{({\bf x}_n, {\bf y}_n)\}_{n=1}^N$.
+We utilize the specific architecture described in ~\cite{song2019generative} that incorporates attention and residual layers, allowing it to effectively capture both short and long-range dependencies in the data (see section \ref{sec:architecture-description} and \ref{fig:UNet}).
+The model is optimized using a Mean-Squared-Error (MSE) loss during training.